Install HANA on SAP HANA on Azure (Large Instances)

 As the archives are extracted, copy the directory created by the extraction (in this case, 51052030).
 Copy the directory from the HANA Large Instance unit /hana/shared volume into a directory you created.

-Don't copy the installation packages into the root or boot LUN, because space is limited and needs to be used by other processes as well.
+Don't copy the installation packages into the root or boot LUN.
+Space is limited and needs to be used by other processes as well.

 Install SAP HANA on the HANA Large Instance unit